voxpupuli/puppet-k8s/REFERENCE.md

 ### <a name="K8s--Proxy_auth"></a>`K8s::Proxy_auth`

-a type to describe the kube-proxy auth
+a type to describe kube-proxy authentication methods

 Alias of `Enum['cert', 'token', 'incluster']`